Britain's HMV faces the music as retailer calls in administrators

 Britain's retailers had been hoping Christmas would revive spending after a year for much of the sector that has seen a string of store groups go out of business or close shops.

-Weakening consumer spending, uncertainty over Britain's exit from the European Union, rising labour costs and higher business property taxes, has spread gloom across the retail industry.
+Weakening consumer spending, uncertainty over Britain's exit from the European Union, rising labor costs and higher business property taxes, has spread gloom across the retail industry.

 In the years running up to its first rescue in 2013, HMV struggled to hold its own against supermarkets and online services in sales of CDs, DVDs and video games.